aravindkmt/get-stello-test/README.md

 # get-stello-test

-Welcome to the Technical Exercise stage of Stello AI!
-Stello AI is an HR Technology startup building AI-enabled platform for Enterprises to manage their compensation practices.
-We create Compensation solutions for thousands of employees and business leaders.
-Please complete the below data structure, function and frontend questions on a separate Github link and send that to us, so we can better understand your technical capability.
-You can also just send on a Google document, whichever is easier for you.

 ### Data Structures:
     a.
 Create a data structure that supports a flexible organizational structure.
         Examples: Employee -> Manager -> Director -> VP -> CTO -> CEO